 If you are on your own, there is no need to worry about whom you are going to partner, as partnerships will be arranged when necessary, and may be changed from day to day.
 Leaders are always happy to play when required and enjoy partnering all guests.

-Free day On 7-night holidays there is a free day, on Friday, when you may relax and enjoy the facilities at the Hotel or to explore the local area independently.
+On 7-night holidays there is a free day, when you're free to relax and enjoy the facilities at the Hotel Vila Galé Tavira or to explore the local area independently.

 Please note, every effort is made to adhere to this itinerary; however there may be circumstances beyond our control which could lead to a change in the programme.

 What to bring